smart-on-fhir/cumulus-etl/docs/chart-review.md

 If grouping by encounter doesn't make sense for your task, you can turn it off with `--grouping=none`.

+### Capping the Number of Charts

+Sometimes you have more charts selected than you actually want to review (for example, you oversampled for an earlier NLP stage but only want a fixed number for an inter-rater agreement study).

+Pass `--count=N` to upload at most `N` charts.
+If more than `N` charts are available, a random sample of `N` is uploaded.
+The count is applied *after* grouping, so it counts the final Label Studio charts — with the default encounter grouping, one chart may contain several notes.
+(Use `--grouping=none` if you want the count to apply to individual notes.)

+Add `--seed=NUMBER` for a reproducible sample.

+If you'd rather sample separately, the standalone `sample` command can produce a `.csv` that you feed back in with `--select-by-csv`.
+(Note that `sample` selects individual notes, whereas `--count` here selects grouped charts.)

 ## Downloading Notes

 Ideally your notes are already downloaded and inlined into your DiagnosticReport or